mitliagkas/mitliagkas.github.io/ml-class.md

 Quick links
 ---------
-As of Tuesday, September 1st, all officially registered students have been added to Piazza and Gradescope.
+We will add all registered students to Piazza and Gradescope.
-We sent you invitations and announcements to your email address associated with your registration.
+You will receive invitations and announcements to your email address associated with your registration.
 For the majority of you this is an email address that ends in @umontreal.ca.
 You should be able to access it [here](https://outlook.umontreal.ca/) with your UdeM/Synchro credentials.
 If you do not have UdeM credentials, please contact UdeM's IT support.